 Because smokers frequently state that a healthcare provider’s advice is a strong motivator for making a quit attempt and remaining abstinent, the impact you can have on a patient’s smoking habit cannot be overstated.
 Please help us to reduce the use of tobacco in Nevada, so that together we can protect and improve the health of your patients and their families, by ordering the free materials and incorporating brief intervention strategies into your practice.

 The Brief Intervention “5 A” approach for clinicians was developed by the Agency for Healthcare Research and Quality (AHRQ) to address tobacco use with clients regularly and efficiently.
 The intervention is repeated at every visit with a client and can easily be integrated into the current interaction between provider and client.
 The condensed approach, utilized here as a “3 A” approach, includes the following steps: Ask, Advise, and Assist.
-The entire intervention should take less than 3 minutes.
+The entire intervention should take minutes.

 The first step, Ask, includes asking the client about their tobacco use at every visit in order to determine if the client is a current or former tobacco user or has never used tobacco at all.
 The clinician will also determine the form of tobacco used and the frequency of use.
 The clinician should document the tobacco use status in the medical chart for quick reference at later visits.
 This step is often done by a nurse, or other health care provider, during other routine vital sign checks.